Aurelienvd/ProteinMutualInformation/README.md

 ### FAQ:

-1. The solutions aren't valid, what to do ?
+1. The solutions aren't valid, what should I do ?

 Because this library uses nonlinear solver, there are no guarantee about whether or not the solver will converge to valid solutions and that for any concentration values.
 If the solutions found, i.e. the amount of mutual information obtained seems odd, chances are that the solver failed to converge for many values.
 If something like this occurs,